-ISLAMABAD: The Ministry of Climate Change and the Aga Khan Foundation (AKF) here on Friday signed a memorandum of understanding (MoU) for collaboration and coordination aimed at livelihood security of people living in the rural areas of Pakistan in general and Gilgit-Baltistan in particular.
+ISLAMABAD: Ministry of Climate Change and Aga Khan Foundation (AKF) signed a memorandum of understanding (MoU) for collaboration and coordination aimed at livelihood security of people living in the rural areas of Gilgit-Baltistan.

 Under the MoU, the ministry will focus on key areas such as climate change and environmental coordination, matters relating to sustainable development, water and sanitation and sustainable urbanisation.
 The ministry will also focus on multilateral environment agreements, national policy and plans regarding ecology, forestry, wildlife, biodiversity and desertification.